clickfunnels2/refine-rails/README.md

 If the filter is not valid, the server responds 422 Unprocessable Entity with an errors array in the JSON response

 ## Customizing the datepicker
 By default date filters use [flatpickr](https://flatpickr.js.org/getting-started/).
-End users can specify an alterntive datepicker in their application javascript.
+End users can specify an alternative datepicker in their application javascript.
 Here's an example using the daterangepicker that ships with Bullet Train:

 ```javascript
 import $ from 'jquery' // ensure jquery is loaded before daterangepicker